Kodo-kakaku/luci-app-gpoint/README.md

 ## Features
 - Support: GPS, GLONASS (works with "NMEA 0183" standard protocol)
+- [GPSD](https://gpsd.io) is supported for parsing NMEA data from a modem or your gps device
 - GeoHash (reduces drift of GPS\GLONASS coordinate readings in parking)
 - [Kalman filter](https://github.com/lacker/ikalman) (Implementation of Kalman filter for geo (gps) tracks.
 This is a Lua port of original C code)
 - Yandex Locator [API](https://yandex.ru/dev/locator/) (Determines location by nearest Wi-Fi access points)